imbus/robotframework-debuglibrary/readme.md

 ### Single line expression evaluation

-You can execute command and define variables:
+You can execute commands and define variables:

 ![single line evaluation](res/singleline_example.png)

 ### Multi line expression evaluation

-You can write the resource file directly in the shell:
+You can write the resource file directly into the shell:

 ![resource file](res/resource.png)